magentabusiness/magentabusiness.github.io/_includes/docs/reference/mqtt-sparkplug-api.md

 {% include images-gallery.html imageCollection="sparkplug-update-metrics-using-shared-attributes-5" %}

-#### Update Metrics  using the ThingsBoard RPC command from server to MQTT EON/Device
+#### Update Metrics  using the IoT Hub RPC command from server to MQTT EON/Device

-ThingsBoard supports on-demand update to metrics of the Sparkplug EoN Node or Device using RPC(Remote Procedure Call) feature.
+IoT Hub supports on-demand update to metrics of the Sparkplug EoN Node or Device using RPC(Remote Procedure Call) feature.
 We also use term "command" instead of RPC for simplicity.
 You can send the command using REST API, dashboard widget, rule engine, or custom script.
 See the structure of the command is documented [here](/docs/{{docsPrefix}}user-guide/rpc/#server-side-rpc).